Non-cooperative game theory: Solutions

-Solutions in non-cooperative game are similar to all other games in game theory, but without the ones involved binding agreements enforced by the external authority.
+Solutions in non-cooperative games are similar to all other games in game theory, but without the ones involved binding agreements enforced by the external authority.
 The solutions are normally based on the concept of Nash equilibrium, and these solutions are reached by using methods listed in Solution concept.
 Most solutions used in non-cooperative game are refinements developed from Nash equilibrium, including the minimax mixed-strategy proved by John von Neumann.